vishalbala-nps/ESPManager/README.md

 ## Features

 - **Remote Device Management**: A web-based UI to remotely manage and monitor your ESP devices.
+- **Detailed Device Information**: View real-time stats for each device, including MAC address, IP, firmware version, uptime, and WiFi signal strength in a convenient modal.
 - **Over-the-Air (OTA) Updates**: Upload new firmware to your devices directly from the web interface.
+- **Configurable MQTT Topics**: Customize the base MQTT topics for status, commands, and info via environment variables for flexible integration.
 - **MQTT Console**: A built-in console to send and receive MQTT messages for real-time debugging and interaction.
 - **Dockerized**: Comes with `docker-compose.yml` for a simple and reproducible setup.